mzechmeister/ke/python/README.md

-This python version is vectorised and uses numpy-ctypes to wrap a C implementation.
+The python module ke.py is vectorised and uses numpy-ctypes to wrap a C implementation.

 Example: